blackcj/Nearby/README.md

 TEST CASES
 ---------------------------
 - The application has been profiled and doesn't contain memory leaks
-- The test framework has been setup but no test cases have been added at this time (see next steps)
+- Unit tests have been added for the MapMarker class

 FRAMEWORKS
 ---------------------------